sagemath/trac_to_gh/Issue 8623.md

 CC:  bober @JohnCremona @craigcitro @williamstein @robertwb ylchapuy

+Keywords: lcalc

 I am attaching a patch which gives a user interface to lcalc library wrapper.
 Please give me feedback.
 Right now only Elliptic Curve L functions are implemented.
+Depends on #5396 and #8621

 Issue created by migration from https://trac.sagemath.org/ticket/8623